 - Any food you can eat without chewing

 When drinking, avoid using a straw, as this could disrupt the blood clot and sutures and prevent the site from healing properly.
 Avoid smoking during this time.
-Contact our dentist for a follow-up on any prolonged bleeding, pain, or irritation.
+Contact our dentist for a follow-up in case of prolonged bleeding, pain, or irritation.

-You are welcome to contact Finesse Dental Care at (805) 742-4749 today if you have any questions regarding post-op instructions in Westlake Village, California, or would like to schedule an appointment.
+You are welcome to contact Finesse Dental Care at (805) 410-9324 today if you have any questions regarding post-op instructions for dental implants in Thousand Oaks, California, or would like to schedule an appointment.